hoihei/hoihei.github.io/resume/index.md

 * Miscellaneous Technology: Hadoop, Kafka, ZeroMQ, Subversion, Git, Jupiter Notebook, LaTex

 # EXPERIENCES
-### 2012 – Now: Research Assistant in High Speed and Wireless Network Lab, Information Management Dept., NTUST, Taiwan
+### 2012 – 2018: Research Assistant in High Speed and Wireless Network Lab, Information Management Dept., NTUST, Taiwan

 I  am researching RFID, energy efficiency, wireless network protocol development, 4G, future 5G, device-to-device, mobile user cooperation, software-defined-network, and OpenFlow under direct advisory of Prof. Yuan Cheng Lai.
 I also help for preparing several course materials for my advisor on computer networking course and scientific writing course.
 I also have been working on the academic-industrial collaboration project that belongs to my advisors.
 Besides of that, I also have several open source projects that I personally develop and maintain in my GitHub account.

-### 2013 ~ Now: Part-time Maintenance Staff in Secretary Office of Information Management Dept., NTUST, Taiwan.

-I am working as part-time on helping department staff maintaining the offices and classrooms in this department since 2013 until now.

 ### Jan 2012 ~ Sep 2012: Programmer in BeenaryLab